 - cacao

-Did you know that Struesli is an excellent source of prebiotics?
-That's right!
+Struesli is also an excellent source of prebiotics.
 Every 1/4-cup serving of Struesli contains 5 grams of prebiotic fiber!
 In fact, since Struesli is made from so many fiber-rich plant-based foods, nearly every ingredient in Struesli contributes to the prebiotic amount.
+The prebiotics in Struesli come from the thinly sliced tigers nuts, pecans, hemp hearts, chia seeds, flax seeds, and the shredded coconut.

 Written by Jessie Shafer, RD